 Sharing is caring

 As we aim for progress not perfection, remember that individual actions matter.
 Share these pollution prevention tips with others and then get involved!
-IISG connects people with science to help protect southern Lake Michigan ecosystems and build resultant communities.
+IISG connects people with science to help protect southern Lake Michigan ecosystems and build resilient communities.
 Look for opportunities to get engaged.

 Illinois-Indiana Sea Grant is a part of University of Illinois Extension and Purdue Extension.